WordPress/WordPress-Documentation-Style-Guide/docs/2-document-guidelines/global-audience.md

 Translation is changing the language of the content to another language.
 Translation can be done by both editors from the community as well as machine-aided translation.

+## General guidelines

+- If you write for international audiences, read and learn more about them.
+- Don't be specific in terms of culture and religion in your documentation.
+- Use diverse examples that would cater to an international audience.
+These include, diverse and inclusive names, email addresses, locations, and professions in examples.
+- Avoid colloquialisms, popular culture references, slang, and idioms in your documentation.
+Phrases like *you got it*, *that's sick!*, *cool* are hard to translate and perceive by global audiences.
+- Avoid references to holidays, seasons, and culturally- specific humor.

 Express data using the standard international conventions outlined in this chapter.
 You should vary from these standards only when there’s a truly compelling advantage in using a proprietary or customary style.

 ## Additional resources